 Is Parboiled Rice Pre-cooked?

-Parboiled rice is rice that has been soaked, steamed under pressure and dried, before milling.
-After drying, it undergoes the normal milling process, to remove the husk, bran and germ to become ‘white’ parboiled rice.
-Brown parboiled rice has the bran and germ intact.
+After drying the paddy undergoes the normal milling process to remove the husk, bran and germ to become ‘white’ parboiled rice.

 “Converted” rice is a term trademarked by the American company Uncle Ben’s for its version of parboiled rice.

 Last Updated: September 15 2017